 MODULE TITLE LEARNING OBJECTIVE Purpose of Underwriting Describe the purpose of underwriting.
 Underwriting Activities Describe the underwriting activities typically performed by line and staff underwriters.
 Underwriting Authority Describe the importance of compliance with underwriting authority in individual account selection.
 Constraints in Establishing Underwriting Policy Describe the constraining factors considered in the establishment of underwriting policy.
 Implementing Underwriting Policy Describe the purposes that underwriting guidelines and underwriting audits serve.
-Underwriting Process Describe the steps in the underwriting process.
+Steps in the Underwriting Process Summarize the steps in the underwriting process and the purpose of each.
 Measuring Underwriting Results Explain how an insurer's underwriting results are measured and how financial measures can be distorted.